 - tell your doctor and pharmacist if you are allergic to apomorphine, sulfa medications, any other medications, sulfites, or any other ingredients in apomorphine injection.
 Ask your pharmacist for a list of the ingredients.

 - tell your doctor if you drink alcohol or if you have or have ever had asthma; dizziness; eye disease; fainting spells; irregular heartbeat; low blood pressure; low levels of potassium or magnesium in the blood; mental illness; a sleep disorder; a stroke or mini-stroke, or other brain problems; sudden uncontrolled movements and falls; or heart, kidney, liver, or lung disease.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you become pregnant while using apomorphine, call your doctor.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are using apomorphine.

 - you should know that apomorphine may make you drowsy.
 Do not drive a car, operate machinery, or do anything that might put you at risk of getting hurt until you know how this medication affects you.

-- you should know that you may suddenly fall asleep during your regular daily activities while you are taking apomorphine.
+- you should know that you may suddenly fall asleep during your regular daily activities while you are using apomorphine.
 You may not feel drowsy before you fall asleep.
 If you suddenly fall asleep while you are doing something such as eating, talking, or watching television, call your doctor.
 Do not drive a car or operate machinery until you talk to your doctor.

 - you should not drink alcohol while you are using apomorphine.
 Alcohol can make the side effects from apomorphine worse.

 - you should know that apomorphine may cause dizziness, lightheadedness, nausea, sweating, and fainting when you get up too quickly from a lying or sitting position.
 This is more common when you first start using apomorphine or following an increase in dose.
 To avoid this problem, get out of bed or get up from a seated position slowly, resting your feet on the floor for a few minutes before standing up.